choicest magnolias and how to prune them, with andrew bunting

 THOUGH MAGNOLIAS generally need little pruning, there are two things to keep a particular eye out for: Since almost all magnolias are still sold as grafted plants, Andrew says, be sure to prune out any shoots that may sprout at the base, emerging from the rootstock.

 Likewise, get rid of water sprouts—technically called “epicormic shoots,” he says (photo above of one)—that form as vertical growth on branches, especially on the saucer types.
-At Scott Arboretum, epicormic shoots are removed in late winter.
+Epicormic shoots are removed in late winter.

-Otherwise: “We do selective pruning, just to shape them up or limb them up over time as desired.”
+Otherwise: “Do selective pruning, just to shape them up or limb them up over time as desired.”

 Sometimes, though, you want a magnolia to fit a particular garden need or space.